skiliks/internet-connection-breaker/README.md

 brakes_amount - number of internet connection breaks in one wave ([0..n] integer)

-rakes_pause - time in seconds between internet connection breaks ([0..n] double)
+rakes_pause - time in seconds between internet connection breaks ([0..n] integer)

-brakes_duration - time in seconds of internet connection break ([0..n] double)
+brakes_duration - time in seconds of internet connection break ([0..n] integer)

-wave_pause - time in seconds between waves ([0..n] double)
+wave_pause - time in seconds between waves ([0..n] integer)

 wave_type - type of stream ("const", "up", "down", "heel")

 What is wave type?

-const - stream of waves looks like sinus
+const - stream of waves looks like sinus graph

-up - stream of waves looks like
+up - stream of waves where number of connection breaks incrementally changes

-down - stream waves looks like
+down - stream waves where number of connection breaks decrementally changes

-heel - stream waves looks like
+heel - stream waves looks like normal distribution

 The standart values of parameters: